Blog Post

 It’s a joyless experience, and we are likely to give up on the website.

-On a B2C website, almost 90% of searches made are on a mobile device.
+On a B2C website, almost 90% of searches are made on mobile devices.
 Even on B2B websites, people switch from desktop to mobile, especially when travelling.

 Search engines penalise websites that aren’t mobile-friendly.
 Their mobile-friendly competitors will be ranked higher.

-Website owners must ensure that the pages download fast, even when visitors have a slow connection.
+Website owners must ensure that pages load quickly, even for visitors with slow connections.

-Think of those in rural areas, bottlenecks in the bandwidth, people travelling or on holiday.
+Think of those in rural areas, with bandwidth bottlenecks, people travelling or on holiday.
 Not all of us are on fast connections all of the time.

-Any one of us would be quick to leave a website that takes longer than two seconds to download.
+Any of us would be quick to leave a website that takes longer than 2 seconds to load.
 We return straight to the search.

 Therefore, Google refrains from sending its visitors to a slow-loading site.
 A slow website is an ordeal, and Google penalises websites with slow load times.